“With Parkinson’s disease, rhythm can help you walk and singing can help you speak”

 Need to know

 Gerald Ganglbauer is an Austrian and Australian artist, producer and writer who was diagnosed with Parkinson’s disease in 2006.
 Born in Graz, Austria, he was the founder and editor-in-chief of independent press Gangan Verlag, and spent half his life in Australia before retiring from the “rat race” due to the condition.
-Since being diagnosed, he has served as president of the Parkinson’s association PON in Austria, and worked as a writer, executive producer, musician, non-profit organiser and Parkinson’s advocate.
+Since being diagnosed, he has served as president of Parkinson’s association PON in Austria, and worked as a writer, executive producer, musician, non-profit organiser and Parkinson’s advocate.

 ‘My album was an excuse to talk to my mother about Parkinson’s’